sveiae/website/_posts/2021-03-01-basic-security-tests.md

 <!-- leadfeeder analytics -->
 {% include leadfeederAnalytics.html %}

-# Get things done by testing, then fixing.
+# Implement fast, test fast, improve fast, repeat fast.
 TLDR: Build, test, fix, repeat.
 Use standard tests to see how your security posture is doing, instead of reading up on hundreds of pages of compliance documents or worrying about the latest security news.
 If you don’t want to read the reasoning of why I’m doing all of this you can **just skip to “examples of tests and what they measure”**, or head over to our [landing page][securiful-landing] to start testing.

 ## Problem: compliance- and-hype driven security